Educating for transformation

 The Calvin Prison Initiative began in the fall of 2015 with its first cohort of 20 students.
 Each school year, CPI accepts 20 male inmates from various Michigan state prison to its program.
 Men who are interested in CPI apply to the program and, if accepted, are transferred to the Handlon Correctional Facility.

 Students in the CPI program typically take eight to nine courses each school year.
-Because CPI is accredited through Calvin College, their coursework contains a full liberal arts core.
+Because CPI is accredited through Calvin University, their coursework contains a full liberal arts core.
 Students take courses in a variety of disciplines such as English, Psychology, History, Social Work and others.
-The bulk of classes focus on the disciplines of Religion and Ministry Leadership.
-By the end of five years, students will earn a BA degree in Ministry Leadership.
+The bulk of classes focus on the disciplines of religion and leadership.
+By the end of five years, students will earn a BA degree in Faith and Community Leadership.

 A program with purpose